I’ve been busy.

 I’m a storyteller, speaker, media strategist, and writer with an extensive background in broadcasting, theater, and stand-up comedy.
 I believe that it – business, and life – is all about the story.

 I honed my in-the-moment skills doing stand-up comedy, performing at Caroline’s, Gotham Comedy Club, Catch A Rising Star, and the New York Comedy Club.
-After facing drunken hecklers, corporate audiences are a walk in the park.
+After facing drunken hecklers, healthcare system audiences are a walk in the park.

-Just days before Christmas in 2007, I was diagnosed with breast cancer.
-I used the experience to write a book about managing medical care, “Cancer for Christmas: Making the Most of a Daunting Gift“, which became an Amazon Best Seller in October 2009.
+I spent a number of years as a family caregiver.
+Then, just days before Christmas in 2007, I was diagnosed with breast cancer.
+I used those experiences to write a book about managing medical care, “Cancer for Christmas: Making the Most of a Daunting Gift“, which became an Amazon Best Seller in October 2009.

 Since then, I’ve been working the patient engagement and citizen science lanes hard – recognized as someone who’s savvy on patient engagement by the WHO, work groups on everything from health tech to privacy rights to human rights in research, even some comedy sketches at conferences to point out the absurdity of some of the “we’ve always done it this way” thinking in any established order on, well, anything.

 If you want solid storytelling with a deep vein of humanity-infused humor, I’m your girl.
 If you want to shake up the status quo, cause some “good trouble” to make healthcare more human, get in touch.